nicholasjclark/mvgam/index.md

 time series with Dynamic Generalized Additive Models</figcaption>
 </figure>

-Fit a DGAM to these series that uses a hierarchical cyclic seasonal smooth term to capture variation in seasonality among series.
+Fit a State-Space GAM to these series that uses a hierarchical cyclic seasonal smooth term to capture variation in seasonality among series.
 The model also includes series-specific latent Gaussian Processes with squared exponential covariance functions to capture temporal dynamics

 ``` r
 mod <- mvgam(y ~ s(season, bs = 'cc', k = 7) +